 Federal Work Study

-Advantages Found in the Liberty University Federal Work Study Program
+Advantages of the Federal Work Study Program

-Flexible Schedule: Federal Work-Study job work hours are usually much more flexible with regard to a student's classes.
+- Flexible Schedule: Federal Work Study job work hours are usually much more flexible with regard to a student's classes.

-Quick Commute: Most Federal Work Study jobs are near where a resident student lives.
+- Quick Commute: Most Federal Work Study jobs are near where a resident student lives.
 Jobs on the Liberty campus are just a short walk or bus ride away – there's no need for a car.
 Additionally, a positive and supportive campus environment is beneficial for academic and job-related work.

-Practical Work: Students often choose jobs related to their major or interests.
+- Practical Work: Students often choose jobs related to their major or interests.
 For example, a business major may seek employment in an office environment on campus.
 Not only will that student benefit from a paycheck, but that future business professional has gained employment experience suitable for their resume as well.

-Meaningful Work: Some students use their work hours to provide a service to the community.
+- Meaningful Work: Some students use their work hours to provide a service to the community.
 The U.S. Department of Education requires that seven-percent of all Federal Work Study funds be paid to students in community service.
 This means, for example, that Liberty students are paid while they assist in community centers, read to and guide children as tutors, and provide services to the homeless and disabled members of the Lynchburg and surrounding communities.

-Student Success: Multiple studies have shown that students who work no more than 20 hours a week are more engaged in the activities of their campus, often have higher grade point averages and manage their time more effectively.
+- Student Success: Multiple studies have shown that students who work no more than 20 hours a week are more engaged in the activities of their campus, often have higher grade point averages and manage their time more effectively.

 Graduate students and Online students are welcome to request consideration for Federal Work Study funding.
 You are encouraged to apply for approval by January 15th each year by completing your FAFSA and emailing the Student Financial Servies Office at email@example.com.